 Figure 1 shows the impulse response functions for output, inflation, and the nominal federal funds rate in response to a 100-basis-point (negative) shock to the federal funds rate for our complete set of models and all three policy reaction functions.
 Looking across the impulse-response functions, the median effects on output and inflation, shown by the red dashed lines, are of reasonable size, with maximum effects on output of about 0.2 percent and cumulative effects on output across 20 quarters of roughly 1 percent, while the median maximum effect on inflation is a bit less than 0.1 percentage point, with the median cumulative effect over 20 quarters running well under 1 percentage point.
 Somewhat surprisingly, given the conventional view that monetary policy works with significant lags, the maximum effects are typically reached within just a couple of quarters.
 These median results are broadly similar to those seen in well-known medium-scale estimated models, such as Smets and Wouters (2007)—shown by the blue dashed lines.
 They are also broadly comparable to the results of a simple VAR—shown by the black dashed lines—although the VAR effects are larger and come with larger lags.
 That said, there is a strikingly wide range of results across models, with peak effects varying from essentially no effect at all to effects well over 2 percent on output and over 1 percentage point on inflation.
 Moreover, in many cases the peak effects occur immediately, whereas they are realized only after four quarters or more in others.

 As we will discuss below, the breadth of results reflects both the different policy rules used and the model and non-model attributes outlined in the previous section.
-With regard to the latter, for present purposes, we note significant differences between the results of estimated and calibrated models.
+Regarding the latter, for present purposes, we note significant differences between the results of estimated and calibrated models.
 The figures show results for calibrated models in orange and those for estimated models in green.
 It is clear that calibrated models tend to produce large, short-lived responses, relative to their estimated counterparts.
 To some extent this reflects the fact that at least some calibrated models are intended less to capture the timing of monetary phenomena and more to illustrate the channels and mechanisms through which policy works.
 Estimated models tend to exhibit more gradual adjustments to monetary policy shocks, consistent with the empirical lags found using the narrative approach (Romer and Romer, 2023) or market measures of policy surprises (Bauer and Swanson, 2022; Swanson, 2024).

 Figure 1